TheSarfaraz/thesarfaraz.github.io/_posts/2019-09-07-Learn-Together-Kaggle-with-Sarfaraz.md

 ---
 title: Learn Together Kaggle Competition with Sarfaraz
-excerpt: "In this competition you’ll predict what types of trees there are in an area based on various geographic features.
+excerpt: "In this competition we’ll predict what types of trees there are in an area based on various geographic features.

-The competition datasets comes from a study conducted in four wilderness areas within the beautiful Roosevelt National Forest of northern Colorado.
-These areas represent forests with very little human disturbances – the existing forest cover types there are more a result of ecological processes rather than forest management practices.

 The data is in raw form and contains categorical data such as wilderness areas and soil type."
 header:
   overlay_image: "https://storage.googleapis.com/kaggle-competitions/kaggle/15767/logos/header.png?t=2019-08-21-16-25-52"
-toc_sticky: true
 ---